Our Fame was launched in 2003 by National Heritage Fellow Harold Burnham

 Over the summer, Burnham completed the lofting.
 He also shaped and finished the spars.
 The lead casting for the keel arrived in late August and a keel-laying ceremony was held on Labor Day.

 Construction began in earnest in October as the keel was pieced together.
-By Thanksgiving there was already snow on the ground — the forerunner of an unusually harsh winter — but most of the frames were in place by the beginning of December.
+By Thanksgiving, there was already snow on the ground — the forerunner of an unusually harsh winter — but most of the frames were in place by the beginning of December.

-“It’s not a Christmas thing, although that’s what most people think,” explained Burnham.
-“Whenever you finish framing a house or a boat out of timber, you always put up a tree to thank the woods.
+Burnham explained, “Whenever you finish framing a house or a boat out of timber, you always put up a tree to thank the woods.
 It’s a pagan thing.”

 January was bitterly cold and the planking of the schooner fell behind schedule.
 It took three months to plank Fame and the ‘whiskey’ or ‘shutter’ plank, symbolizing the completion of the process, didn’t go on until March 30.
 An impromptu celebration broke out, at which whiskey was consumed and chanteys were sung.

-April and May saw Burnham’s crew swell from three to five workmen on any given day to eight, ten or even more.
+April and May saw Burnham’s crew swell from three to five workmen to eight, ten or even more on any given day.
 The deck went on, the stanchions went in, the engine was installed, and the hull was caulked and faired.

 The launch itself, on June 14th, did not go smoothly.
 A crowd of 2,000 had gathered by high tide at 11:48 AM, but Fame wouldn’t budge.
 A couple of times she was induced to slide a few feet toward the water, eliciting shouts from the onlookers.
 But each time she stopped short.

 The schooner remained in Essex for the next few weeks as work progressed on her systems and rigging.
-She made a short trip under power to Gloucester to have her masts stepped, and was finally ready to sail on the Fourth of July.
+She made a short trip under power to the State Pier in Gloucester to have her masts stepped, and was finally ready to sail on the Fourth of July.

-Fame sailed first to Gloucester, where her fitting-out continued, and then made her return to Salem on July 12th.
-On July 25, 2003, she carried passengers for the first time.
+She was brought to Salem on July 12.
+On July 25, 2003, she sailed with passengers for the first time.